damalialutfiani/Quizz-on-codecademy2/R/Lesson1 Introduction to R.md

 }

 -	**If age is greater than or equal to 18 and registered is TRUE, set the value of can_vote to TRUE.
 Otherwise, set it to FALSE.**
+-	If age is greater than or equal to 18 and registered is TRUE, set the value of can_vote to FALSE.
+Otherwise, set it to TRUE.